Canon 1D X Mark II vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the 1DX Mark II and RX10 II can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Sony RX10 II Manual.